-VOICES for HOPE, under the direction of Douglas Knight, is a non-auditioned, inclusive daytime community choir for men and women
+VOICES for HOPE, directed by Douglas Knight, is an inclusive daytime adult community choir

 Tickets $15 available at the door

 The success of this win-win choir which began in 2008 is phenomenal; the singers love it, the audiences love it, and the recipients of the benefit concert proceeds are always grateful.

 The choir is a non-competitive singing group designed for those who simply enjoy making music, where the ability to read music is not a requirement, simply an asset.
 Only a tone recognition and vocal range placement assessment is required to confirm your ability to hold a tune and to ensure that you are placed in the correct section be it soprano, alto, tenor or bass.

 Voices for Hope is for people at various points on their musical journey.
 Some have years of experience, some have decided to re-visit a former singing passion, and others have finally decided to take the plunge and start a life-long desire despite minimal singing experience.
 It’s never too late!